This course has replaced PTLLS (Preparing to Teach in the Lifelong Learning Sector)

 - and the 7302 Certificate in Delivering Learning.

 It is often the minimum requirement for people who want to start teaching in post-16 education.
-The Level 3 Award in Education and Training is also the first step towards gaining fully qualified teacher training status.
+The Level 3 Award in Education and Training is also the first step towards gaining fully qualified teacher training status (QTLS).

 What you need to know about the Level 3 Award in Education and Training qualification, assignments and microteaching tasks

-The adults in post compulsory education may be learning to further their careers, to acquire a new skill, to perfect an existing skill or to achieve academic or vocational success which was not possible during their time in compulsory education.
+People in post compulsory education may be learning to further their careers, to acquire a new skill, to perfect an existing skill or to achieve academic or vocational success which was not possible during their time in school.
 In undertaking this learning adults may attend classes on a full time basis, one or two days a week or for an hour or two in the evening.

 This great variation in the amount of time that adults devote to their learning means that teachers in the post compulsory education world must plan their lessons well.

-Lesson planning is an essential part of the Level 3 Award in Education and Training qualification.
+Lesson planning is an essential part of the City and Guilds Level 3 Award in Education and Training qualification.

 Learn how to teach in a large variety of situations

 When teaching adults it is essential that teachers take note of peoples differing needs and requirements in order that lessons can be taught in an inclusive and customer friendly manner.
-Level 3 Award in Education and Training courses help teachers learn how to do this in order to be able to teach in a wide variety of situations and different learning environments, from workplace on-the-job training to formal college settings.
+The City and Guilds Level 3 Award in Education and Training courses help teachers and trainers learn how to do this in order to be able to teach in a wide variety of situations and different learning environments, from workplace on-the-job training to formal classroom settings.

 Keeping pupils motivated and involved in the lessons are skills which are gained by attending our Level 3 Award in Education and Training courses, there are many different teaching methods available to today's teachers and trainers.
 Finding out about these methods and how to apply them to your lessons is vital to the success and effectiveness of the teaching you are providing.